Kataglyphis/GraphicsEngineVulkan/README.md

 2. Then build your solution with [CMAKE] (https://cmake.org/) <br />
   Here the recommended way over command line after cloning the repo:<br />
   > **_NOTE:_** Here we use CmakePresets to simplify things.
-Consider using it too or just build on a common way ...
+Consider using it too or just build on a common way.

+  For now the features in Rust are experimental.
+If you want to use them install Rust and set `RUST_FEATURES=ON` on your CMake build.

   (for clarity: Assumption you are in the dir you have cloned the repo into)
   ```sh
   $ mkdir build ; cd build